Michael R. Chellis

 Affordable Housing and Tax Credits

-Over the last 15 years, Mike Chellis has served as counsel with respect to affordable housing projects in many of the fifty states.
-He has represented syndicators, investors, developers and governmental agencies including serving as tax counsel to the Washington State Housing Finance Commission since 1992.
+Over the last 15 years, Mike has served as counsel with respect to affordable housing projects in many of the fifty states.
+He has represented syndicators, investors, developers and governmental agencies including serving as tax counsel to the Washington State Housing Finance Commission, the allocation agency for the state of Washington.
 His experience spans both routine and complex transactions, including mix-use and mixed-income developments, HOPE VI and other mixed finance projects, FHA-insured financing, and projects combining the low income housing and historic preservation tax credits.

-Mike has also advised clients with respect to the new markets tax credit.
-Most recently he assisted a successful California new markets tax credit applicant with respect to its initial organizational structure and offering documentation.
+Mike has provided advice with respect to numerous new markets tax credit projects.
+He has advised community development entities, investors and community businesses in new markets tax credit transactions and has assisted them in bringing investments to low-income communities in Oregon, Washington, and various other states.
+Mike has assisted a successful California new markets tax credit applicant with respect to its initial organizational structure and offering documentation.

 Partnership, Real Estate, and Corporate Business Transactions